 "Some people are haunted by the past.
 Others are haunted by ghosts.
 But I am haunted by libraries."

-So begins Mandy's tale of her 15-year library saga, in which she borrows books as a 9-year-old and keeps them for years, running up a triple digit high library fine.
-The overdue library books give her nightmares of being arrested, keep her away from libraries for nearly a decade (despite being a book lover) and ultimately lead her to pursue a master's degree in library and information science.
+So begins Mandy's tale of her 15-year library saga, in which she borrows books as a 9-year-old and keeps them for a decade, running up a triple digit library fine.
+The overdue library books give her nightmares of being arrested, keep her away from libraries (despite being a book lover) and ultimately lead her to pursue a master's degree in library and information science.

 This story was told to a crowd of 250+ in Birmingham, AL in January 2015.

 When you have one English teacher that makes you memorize a list of the prepositions in alphabetical order and another that's convinced you're worthless, it really makes you wonder why I later became an English major.

 But after years of wondering "when am I ever going to use this?" and finally getting to use all that rote memorization in an epic way, I can tell you that revenge is sweet.